Crown-Commercial-Service/ccs-data-model/gen/doc/metamodel.md

 |offers|Agreements::Offering|*|description of the item|
 ## Involvement
-  Involvement relationship between a party and an agreement Technology strategy documents call this type 'interest' but perhaps this could be confused with the accounting interest
+  Involvement relationship between a party and an agreement Technology strategy documents call this type ' interest ' but perhaps this could be confused with the accounting interest

 |attribute|type|multiplicity|description|